See through the Dark: Learning Illumination-affined Representations for Nighttime Occupancy Prediction: Introduction

 \section{Introduction}

-Understanding the 3D structure of the environment is a core task in autonomous driving \cite{ma2024vision,xu2025survey}, as it allows vehicles to perceive their surroundings and make informed decisions.
-Recently, vision-based occupancy prediction \cite{huang2023tri,kim2025protoocc,li2024bevformer,liao2025stcocc,ma2024cotr,tian2023occ3d} has attracted growing interest due to its ability to estimate the spatial layout of occupied regions together with their semantic labels.
+Understanding the 3D structure of the environment~\cite{ji2025enhancing,ji2025ocrfdet,xu2025survey,yan2022multi,yan2022rignet,yan2023distortion} is a core task in autonomous driving, as it allows vehicles to perceive their surroundings and make informed decisions.
+Recently, vision-based occupancy prediction \cite{huang2023tri,kim2025protoocc,liao2025stcocc,ma2024cotr} has attracted growing interest due to its ability to estimate the spatial layout of occupied regions together with their semantic labels.
 Although existing methods perform well under daytime conditions, their performance drops significantly in nighttime scenes.
 The need for reliable perception in such low-light environments underscores the importance of advancing nighttime occupancy prediction.
 However, this task remains particularly challenging, as limited visibility and complex lighting conditions can severely degrade the quality of visual inputs.

-As illustrated in Fig.~\ref{Fig:teaser}(a), nighttime images not only exhibit low visibility but also contain both underexposed and overexposed regions.
-Underexposure due to insufficient illumination degrades visual features, whereas overexposure from artificial light sources, such as headlights and streetlamps, results in semantic deficiency in the saturated regions.
+As illustrated in Fig.~\ref{Fig:teaser}(a), nighttime images not only exhibit low visibility but also contain both underexposed and overexposed regions~\cite{li2024color,wang2022local,yan2024learnable}.
+Underexposure caused by insufficient illumination severely degrades visual features, whereas overexposure from artificial light sources, such as vehicle headlights and streetlamps, results in significant semantic deficiency in the saturated regions.

 To address these challenges, we propose LIAR, a novel framework that learns illumination-affined representations to enhance and leverage nighttime visual information.
 LIAR introduces a Selective Low-light Image Enhancement (SLLIE) module, which first evaluates the global illumination of a nighttime image using priors derived from daytime scenes.
 This selective strategy ensures that only genuinely low-light images are enhanced, enabling the model to focus on challenging inputs while avoiding over-amplification of well-lit images that could otherwise lead to contrast degradation or overexposure.
 As shown in Fig.~\ref{Fig:teaser}(b), building on the illumination maps produced by SLLIE, LIAR further incorporates two illumination-aware components, 2D Illumination-guided Sampling (2D-IGS) and 3D Illumination-driven Projection (3D-IDP), to respectively address underexposure and overexposure.
 In the 2D occupancy stage, 2D-IGS leverages illumination maps to adaptively generate feature sampling points, assigning larger offsets to darker regions and smaller offsets to brighter regions.
 This approach enables the model to effectively compensate for underexposed regions by aggregating semantic cues from adequately-exposed regions, thereby mitigating feature degradation and improving feature quality.
 In the 3D occupancy stage, 3D-IDP constructs 3D illumination intensity fields to refine the projection process by placing greater emphasis on overexposed regions.
 This targeted strategy mitigates the adverse effects of semantic deficiency caused by overexposure.
 Concurrently, these three modules enable LIAR to effectively address both global and local illumination challenges, improving occupancy prediction in complex nighttime environments.